vijaykriishna/dagger/hilt/flags.md

 `getContext()` behavior where it correctly returns null after a fragment is removed.
 This fixed behavior matches the behavior of a regular, non-Hilt fragment and can help catch issues where a removed or leaked fragment is incorrectly used.
+This is a runtime flag though because code previous relying on the method returning a non-null value after fragment removal could break.

-This flag is paired with the compiler option flag `dagger.hilt.android.useFragmentGetContextFix`.
-When that flag is false, this runtime flag has no effect on behavior (e.g. the compiler flag being off takes precedence).
-When the compiler flag is on, then the runtime flag may be used to disable the behavior at runtime.
+By default, the fix is turned off (e.g. the flag for disabling is true), but the fixed version may be used by setting the flag at runtime.
+The default for this flag may change in a future release.

 In order to set the flag, bind a boolean value qualified with `DisableFragmentGetContextFix` into a set in the `SingletonComponent`.
 A set is